amedia/dbtwiz/README.md

 The config settings are stored in a file `config.toml` in the `dbtwiz` folder within your user's app settings directory.
-In a GitHub Codespace or in a local Linux environment the file is located at `~/.config/dbtwiz/config.toml`.
+In a GitHub Codespace or in a local Linux environment the file is located at `~/.config/dbtwiz/config.toml`, while in a local Windows environment it's located at `%appdata%/dbtwiz/config.toml`.
+TODO: Where is it located in MacOS?

 #### Dark mode
 If you're using a dark background colour in your terminal, you should configure _dbtwiz_ to